 ALSO READCustody row abroad; Law Comm's draft law on parental abduction UN rights experts ask India to repeal law curbing NGO funding Need to relook arbitration law in India: Ex-CJI R C Lahoti All India Milli Council against changes in Muslim personal law Food law being implemented across India from Nov: Paswan

+It was set up in 1966 to promote the progressive harmonisation and unification of international trade law.
+The senior diplomat also talked about various steps like lowering cost of credit and helping businesses to restructure and recover in boosting trade globally.
 "The importance and relevance of international trade law in today's globalised environment, continues to grow.
 The challenges we face in this field require considered deliberation, and preferred outcomes are those that emerge from collective thinking and the best platform for the purpose is clearly the UNCITRAL," she said.